dalenewman/Cfg-NET/Articles/EnvironmentsAndParameters.md

 to provide configuration flexibility at run-time.

 ### Update 0.6.x
-This feature is no longer built into Cfg-Net.
+This feature is no longer built into Cfg-NET.
 Instead, it is composed of `IGlobalModifer`, `IGlobalValidator`, and `IRootModifier` implementations and injected into your model's constructor.